jeandesravines/env-cleaner/README.md

 before('Register modules to clean', () => {
   // Register the configuration file by default because it depends on process.env
-  // wich can be override in any test EnvCleaner.register(require.resolve('../lib/configuration/configuration'));
+  // which can be override by any test EnvCleaner.register(require.resolve('../lib/configuration/configuration'));
 });